Refloow/Steam-Card-Bot-ULTRA/README.md

 While we keep the project open source under the MIT license, which allows for versatility, obtaining it from the source guarantees its authenticity, support and updates.

 Don't miss out on the ultimate Steam trading experience.
-Join us on Discord, open a ticket, and secure your copy of Steam-Card-Bot-ULTRA for just (15 TF2 KEYS UNTILL THE END OF JANUARY 2024 50% OFF)afterwards price is 30 TF2 keys.
+Join us on Discord, open a ticket, and secure your copy of Steam-Card-Bot-ULTRA for just 30 TF2 keys.
 Elevate your trading game today and stay at the forefront of the market! https://discord.gg/4enDY8yhuS